Boosting 4D project management with drone mapping

 Once a week, typically on Monday, a drone-qualified pilot like Ojala, flies the site using the PIX4Dcapture application on their smartphone.
 This allows the creation of a flight path that takes photos at optimal locations for the best results from the Pix4D software.
 The application is also a flight controller, so the operation is hands-free.
 That way information is current for regular Tuesday project meetings.

 The flight altitude is typically around 30 meters above the ground for easy visibility of site conditions and equipment, from the highest point of construction down to the cabling and rebar.
 The images are then turned into 2D orthophotos which are used for better planning and improved site safety.
 The area to map is around 8.5 hectares - mapping it with the DJI Mavic Pro takes around one hour and about four batteries.

 Ojala explains, “The time the flight takes is pretty much inversely proportional to the flight altitude.
 Double the flight altitude, halve the flight time.
 For just schedule meeting purposes, it would be enough to fly at the legal maximum flight altitude of 150 meters but we have seen that more precise data is worth the time invested and thus do the routine flight at 30 meters.”

 The drone flies autonomously and takes pictures at predefined points.
 Flying at 30 meters results in around 1,300 images that are uploaded to the cloud for processing.
-Once processed in the Pix4D Cloud, the data is available to visualize, measure and verify the as-built status of a site using the Pix4Dbim software applications on either desktop or cloud.
+Once processed on PIX4Dcloud Advanced, the data is available to visualize, measure and verify the as-built status of a site.

 Ojala continues, “During our weekly scheduled meetings with the demolition contractor and earthworks contractor, we use the Pix4D 3D model to show where they are now and what needs to get done in the next few days.”